kiboschool/course-programming-2/src/lessons/data/ways-to-structure-data.md

-## Data structures
+# Ways to structure data

-It is very useful for a list to contain dictionaries, or for a dictionary to contain other dictionaries.
-This is an important way to keep data organized.
+Let's look back to one of the final projects from Programming 1, the Student Enrollment Management project.

-Let's go back to one of the final projects from the Programming-1 course, the Student Enrollment Management project.
-We were asked to build a project that had a list of student data,
+Here were some of the project requirements:

 ```
 Student Records